Surface drying and its feedbacks to the atmosphere

 Here in our study, we simulate HDO in a bulk plume model of cumulus convection, and test the sensitivity of HDO to three convective parameters: entrainment/detrainment rate, raindrop re-evaporation fraction, and the distance of the raindrop fall/get-lofted before its re-evaporation.

-However, we find that at a given relative humidity, the possible range of HDO is small: its range is comparable to both the measurement uncertainty in the mean tropical profile and the structural uncertainty of a single-column model.
+However, we find that at a given relative humidity, the possible range of HDO is small: its range is comparable to both the measurement uncertainty of tropical mean profile and the structural uncertainty of a single-column model.
 Therefore, we conclude that the mean tropical HDO profile is unlikely to add information about free tropospheric convective processes in a bulk-plume framework that cannot already be learned from relative humidity alone.
-Our message is, if we want to explore physics using water isotope, free tropospheric convective processes is not a good place to apply--look at topical tropopause layer or use isotope for source-seeking in the boundary layer instead.
+Our message is, if we want to explore physics using water isotope, free tropospheric convection is not a good place to apply--apply it for tracing water sources for the topical tropopause layer and/or the boundary layer instead.

 Duan, S. Q., Wright, J. S., & Romps, D. M. (2018).
 On the utility (or futility) of using stable water isotopes to constrain the bulk properties of tropical convection.
 Journal of Advances in Modeling Earth Systems, 10.

 Stable water isotope has a property that heavy isotopes preferably stay in the condensed phase during phase change.
 This phenomenon is called fractionation.
 Due to the property of fractionation, water isotope can track water history, and can potentially serve as proxies for physics that we cannot directly measure.

 In the recent decade, people are proposing that water isotopes are promising to add constraints on convective physics which are hard to measure and simulate.
 Satellite measurements of water isotopes and isotope-enabled numerical models are also more developed to lend people better tools to make further explorations.